-Provisions which would allow for a deposit to hold a premise would be useful to both landlord and tenant.
-The maximum amount should be prescribed, preferably in regulation, and provided the tenancy commences, the deposit would have to be applied to rent or the security deposit at the commencement of the tenancy.
+Provisions which would allow for a deposit to hold rental premises would be useful to both landlord and tenant.
+The maximum amount should be prescribed and, provided the tenancy commences, would have to be applied to rent or the security deposit at the commencement of the tenancy.
 If the tenant failed to take possession, the deposit would be forfeited.